A Convex Optimization-based Dynamic Model Identification Package for the da Vinci Research Kit: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} da Vinci Research Kit (dVRK) is an open-source surgical robotic system whose mechanical components are obtained from the first generation of the da Vinci Surgical Robot\textregistered \cite{kazanzides2014open}.
-It has made the research on surgical robotics more accessible.
-To date, researchers from over 30 institutes around the world are using the physical dVRK \cite{dVRK_wiki}, and some other researchers are using dVRK simulations \cite{kazanzides2014open}.
+\IEEEPARstart{T}{he} da Vinci Research Kit (dVRK) is an open-source teleoperated surgical robotic system whose mechanical components are obtained from the first generation of the da Vinci Surgical Robot \cite{kazanzides2014open}.
+It has made research on surgical robotics more accessible.
+To date, researchers from over 30 institutes\footnote{\url{http://research.intusurg.com/dvrkwiki}} around the world are using the physical dVRK, and some others are using the dVRK simulations \cite{kazanzides2014open, fontanelli2018v, richter2019open}.

-Simulations and model-based control require the dynamic model of the dVRK. \citeauthor{fontanelli2017modelling} \cite{fontanelli2017modelling} has obtained the dynamic model of the dVRK using dynamic model identification techniques.
-However, the dynamic parameters obtained in \cite{fontanelli2017modelling} are base parameters (also called lumped parameters) \cite{gautier1991numerical}, a minimum set of dynamic parameters that can sufficiently describe the dynamic model of a robot.
-Although base parameters are adequate to represent the dynamics of a robot in dynamic equations, standard parameters are required for the efficient recursive Newton-Euler-based dynamic algorithms.
-Towards this end, several dynamics libraries utilize standard parameters, such as Rigid Body Dynamics Library (RBDL) \cite{Felis2016} and Kinematics and Dynamics Library (KDL) \cite{kdl-url}.
+Model-based control has proven capable to increase the control precision and response speed of robotic arms \cite{reyes2001experimental}, as well as their capability to deal with surrounding environment \cite{de2006collision}.
+Although these techniques have already been widely used on traditional industrial robotic arms and collaborative robotic arms, their research on surgical robots can be rarely found due to the lack of accurate dynamic models.
+Moreover, several open-source simulators for the dVRK \cite{fontanelli2018v, richter2019open} have been developed recently, which can potentially accelerate the development of robotic algorithms and surgical training.
+However, accurate dynamic model, which is essential for realistic simulation, is absent in all of these simulators.

+Several studies have been reported regarding the dynamic model identification of the dVRK \cite{fontanelli2017modelling, sang2017external, gondokaryono2018cooperative, pique2019dynamic}. \citeauthor{fontanelli2017modelling} \cite{fontanelli2017modelling} identified the dynamic parameters of the Master Tool Manipulator (MTM) and Patient Side Manipulator (PSM) of the dVRK using the method proposed in \cite{sousa2014physical}.
+In our previous work \cite{gondokaryono2018cooperative}, we replicated the approach in \cite{fontanelli2017modelling} and identified the dynamic parameters related to the first three joints of the PSM.
+With the obtained dynamic parameters, we implemented a collaborative object manipulation based on impedance control, with one PSM manually controlled by a user and the other following the former one's motion automatically. \citeauthor{sang2017external} \cite{sang2017external} and \citeauthor{pique2019dynamic} \cite{pique2019dynamic} identified the dynamic parameters of the PSM using Least-square Regression and used them for sensorless external force estimation for force feedback.